Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Abstract

 \section{Abstract}

 Classical thermodynamics treats temperature as a state variable characterizing systems in equilibrium with idealized infinite reservoirs.
-We argue that this framing, while computationally exact, obscures an essential physical reality: any system at finite characteristic energy $E_c = k_B T$ continuously emits thermal radiation and cools unless energy input compensates these losses.
-What thermodynamics calls ``thermal equilibrium'' is, at the microscopic level, a dynamically sustained steady state maintained by continuous photon exchange.

-We derive that the average photon energy required to sustain a Planck distribution is $\langle h\nu \rangle = \pi^4 E_c/[30\,\zeta(3)] \approx 2.701\,E_c$, quantifying the energetic throughput that any real system must sustain to maintain a given temperature.
-We resolve the apparent contradiction with the purely mechanical Maxwell velocity distribution: billiard-ball kinetics correctly describe the \emph{shape} of the distribution at a given $E_c$, but cannot account for how $E_c$ is established or maintained against radiative losses in any real system of charged particles.
-We further show that every finite thermal reservoir is itself maintained by photon exchange at a larger scale, organizing physical systems into a natural hierarchy from individual samples through cryostats, laboratories, and planetary surfaces to stellar interiors, with the classical infinite reservoir emerging as the large-capacity limit within that hierarchy rather than a fundamental physical entity.
-We also comment on the relation between thermodynamic entropy $S = k_B \ln W$ and the dimensionless entropy $\mathcal{S} = \ln W$, emphasizing that $k_B$ primarily fixes units (J/K) rather than introducing new statistical content.
-These results do not modify thermodynamics but provide its mechanistic interpretation in terms of quantum electrodynamics.
+We argue that this framing, while computationally exact, obscures an essential physical reality: any real open system at finite characteristic energy $E_c = k_B T$ continuously exchanges energy with its environment through thermal radiation; without compensating input, the system cools toward the environmental temperature scale.
+What thermodynamics calls ``thermal equilibrium'' is, for such open systems, a dynamically sustained steady state maintained by ongoing electromagnetic energy exchange.
+We resolve the apparent contradiction with the purely mechanical Maxwell velocity distribution: billiard-ball kinetics correctly describe the \emph{shape} of the distribution at a given $E_c$, but cannot account for how $E_c$ is established or maintained against radiative losses in any real open system.
+We further show that every finite thermal reservoir is itself maintained by energy exchange at a larger scale, with the classical infinite reservoir emerging as the large-capacity limit of a physical hierarchy rather than a fundamental entity, and with electromagnetic radiation providing a ubiquitous boundary channel through which temperature is stabilized at each level.